cybozu-go/neco/docs/gcp/README.md

 GAE app on your GCP project does:

-- Stop all instances at night.
+- Stop given instances at night.
-- Delete `host-vm` instance and given instances at night.
+- Delete `host-vm` instance and other all instances at night.

 Usage
 -----